$2$-Split of Form Factors via BCFW Recursion Relation: Introduction

 The on-shell program has achieved substantial progress in the study of form factors \cite{Brandhuber:2010ad,Bork:2010wf,Brandhuber:2011tv,Brandhuber:2012vm,Brandhuber:2014ica,Boels:2012ew,Bork:2014eqa,Frassek:2015rka,Bork:2016hst,Bork:2016xfn,Yang:2016ear,Bork:2017qyh,Bianchi:2018peu,Nandan:2018hqz,Yang:2019vag,Lin:2022jrp,Lin:2023rwe}.
 A cornerstone of this framework is the Britto–Cachazo–Feng–Witten (BCFW) recursion relation \cite{Britto:2004ap,Britto:2005fq}, which enables tree-level amplitudes to be constructed recursively from simpler, lower-point inputs.
 In this work, we extend the use of BCFW recursion relation to establish the $2$-split of tree-level form factors for specific composite operators in scalar and gauge theories.
 The proof closely parallels the amplitude case studied in \cite{Feng:2025ofq}, but with a crucial difference: while the zeros of amplitudes naturally induce zeros for form factors, an additional hidden zero unique to form factors is required in order to establish the $2$-split.

-The structure of this note is as follows.
-In Section \ref{sec:zeros}, we identify the hidden zeros and a new zero relevant to the form factors of ${\cal O}=\tfrac{1}{2}\mathrm{Tr}[(\partial \phi)^2]+\mathrm{Tr}(\phi^3)$ and ${\cal O}=\mathrm{Tr}(F^2)$.
+The structure of this paper is as follows.
+In Section \ref{sec:review}, we present a brief review of the $2$-split behavior.
+In Section \ref{sec:zeros}, we identify the hidden zeros and a new zero relevant to the form factors of ${\cal O}=\tfrac{1}{2}{\rm Tr}[(\partial \phi)^2]+{\rm Tr}(\phi^3)$ and ${\cal O}={\rm Tr}(F^2)$.
 In Section \ref{sec:split}, we employ these results within an inductive proof based on BCFW recursion relation, thereby establishing the $2$-split factorization for arbitrary multiplicity.
 We conclude in Section \ref{sec:con} with a brief summary and outlook.